The Legendary Siblings 2

-Plot
+Synopsis

 In a once peaceful decade, a mysterious man named Badao appeared among the pugilists of Central Plains.
 He mercilessly killed the entire troop with his sword fighting skills.
 Meanwhile, in Baihua Valley, Feng Wuque and Jiang Feiyu appeared to live peacefully with their wives and newborn sons.
 Then, a group of pugilists led by He Yuntian of Huashan Sect delivered the news and sought for their assistance to retaliate Badao.
 The two swordsmen left and fought Badao until Yue Longxuan appeared before them.
 It was later found out that Badao was forced to duel Feng Wuque and Jiang Feiyu in exchange of his family's life, but Yue Longxuan silenced him.
 Feng Wuque and Jiang Feiyu combined their strength and managed to defeat Yue Longxuan and died.
 In the meantime, their wives (Xiaofeng and Roulan) were chased by some pugilists and jumped off a cliff with their sons.

 Twenty years later in Longyang Town, Xiaoyu, a young man who loves to play pranks and deceive people, lived as a young master to a big gambling house.
 On the other hand, Wuji grew up as a common woodcutter living with his parents in the outskirts.
 The two first met in a small shop where Xiaoyu was dining and Wuji supplied wood for the shop owner.
 Xiaoyu had a "familiar feeling" towards Wuji.
 Then, Wuji went home from work devastated as he discovered that his house was burnt and his parents were killed.
 He found a jade pendant which led him to the assumption that Xiaoyu murdered his parents and searched for him to avenge their death.

 The Mingyue Palace was attacked by a group of Tianmen scouts but were single-handedly killed by Mingyue, a formidable Chief known to the pugilists world.
 She then settled to leave her palace for a mission.
 While running for errands, Xiaoyu met and fought Wuji with a false claim that Xiaoyu murdered Wuji's parents.
 Wuji spared his life in an agreement that Xiaoyu should determine the real murderer in three months.
 Their investigation led them to Bu'er Manor linking a piece of evidence they found at Wuji's place.
 They left for Bu'er City and enlist in the manor's congregation however they needed a recommendation letter as recruits.
 They secured a letter from an elderly man, who happened to be the Chief Steward of Bu'er Manor.
 The two passed the registration and joined the strict selection process.
 After a series of tests, the two succeeded as Bu'er Manor's disciples, met the other entrants, Xiaojiang and Xueyu, and Chang Chun, a divine physician.